dodobrands/BlackBox/README.md

     }
 }
 ```
-And dont forget to add your custom logger to BlackBox
+And dont forget to include your custom logger to BlackBox
 ```swift
 BlackBox.instance = BlackBox(loggers: [BlackBox.OSLogger(), BlackBox.CrashlyticsLogger()])
 ```